How to Select the Best Dog GPS Tracker

 Australian Cattle Dog (35 lbs) wearing Fi 3 with medium collar.

-The only other issue that I had with the Fi collar is that you have to make it quite snug or your dog could pull the collar off if they got really scared.
-Obviously this depends on the size and shape of your dog's head and neck.
-For a skittish dog, I would recommend walking the dog with a separate martingale collar or opting for a tracker that will attach to a martingale collar.
+The only other issue I had with the Fi collar is that you have to make it quite snug or your dog could pull out of the collar if they got scared or excited.
+(My dog has done this since I last updated this article).
+For a skittish or reactive dog, I would recommend walking the dog with a separate martingale collar, or opting for a tracker that will attach to a martingale collar or harness.
+There are Fi compatible martingale collars for sale by Mimi Green and other sellers.

 Australian Cattle Dog (35 lbs) wearing Tractive (front) and Whistle (left side) GPS trackers.

-The Tractive Dog 6 (1.4 oz.) and Whistle Go Explore (1.3 oz.) are larger and bulkier than the Fi Series 3.
-These trackers can attach to most collars.
+The Fi Mini and Tractive Dog 6 can attach to most collars or harnesses.
 If you have a favorite collar already, these may be the way to go.
 The only downside is that the tracker could get pulled off the collar if your dog wrestles with other dogs or runs loose through the woods.
-This did not seem common, but I saw a few complaints in reviews.
-In my testing, I preferred the design of the Whistle attachment which seemed more secure, but was also easy to remove for charging.
+This seems uncommon, but I saw a few complaints in reviews for the Tractive.

 Waterproof rating and durability

 Other factors to consider, depending on your dog, are the waterproof rating and durability of the tracker.
-All the trackers had the same level of waterproof rating (IPX8 for Whistle and IP68 for Tractive).
+All the trackers had the same waterproof rating of IP68.
+This means that the device is completely dust-tight and protected against submersion in water (usually up to 1.5 meters deep for 30 minutes).
 Only the Fi 3+ had an IP68 +66K rating, which includes protection against high speed jets of water.

-The Fi 3 (and 3+) trackers are made of a stainless steel case and band attachment.
+The Fi 3+ tracker is made of a stainless steel case and band attachment.
 The Tractive Dog 6 and Tractive Dog XL Adventure advertise a "bite-proof" fiberglass casing.
-The Tractive Dog XL and Whistle trackers appear to be made of a hard plastic.
+Other trackers are less durable and may be damaged by chewing.

 The Importance of Battery Life